HelloMokuzai/banano-mint/README.md

 Visit: https://hellomokuzai.github.io/banano-mint/

-Banano MINT is a website portal leveraging the [Banano NFT Metaprotocol](https://github.com/Airtune/73-meta-tokens) and the [banNFT API](https://github.com/jetstream0/Banano-NFTs-Client) creating a seemless experience to allow users to create, view and send NFTs on the BANANO block-lattice.
+Banano MINT is a website portal leveraging the [Banano NFT Metaprotocol](https://github.com/Airtune/73-meta-tokens) and [PRUSSIA'S banNFT API](https://github.com/jetstream0/Banano-NFTs-Client) creating a seemless experience to allow users to create, view and send NFTs on the BANANO block-lattice.

 ## TO CONTRIBUTE: